zama-ai/httpz-solidity/docs/smart_contracts/mocked.md

 });
 ```

-In the previous snippet, the first test will be run in every case, whether in testing in mocked mode (`pnpm test`) or coverage (mocked) mode (`pnpm coverage`).
-On the other hand, the second test will be run **only** in mocked mode (when running `pnpm test`), since snapshots only work in that specific case.
-The second test will be skipped if run in coverage mode, since its description string ends with `[skip-on-coverage]` and similarly, we avoid the test to fail in non-mocked mode since we check that the network name is `hardhat`.

 - **The first test** always runs in both mocked mode (`pnpm test`) and coverage mode (`pnpm coverage`).
 - **The second test** runs only while testing mocked mode (`pnpm test`) since it uses snapshots which are only available there.
 The test is skipped in coverage mode due to the `[skip-on-coverage]` suffix in its description.
 It also checks that the network is 'hardhat' to avoid failures in non-mocked environments.